Christian Bethancourt Player Props: Rays vs. Reds

 Christian Bethancourt At The Plate

-- Bethancourt has two doubles, three home runs and three walks while hitting .226.
+- Bethancourt is hitting .235 with three doubles, three home runs and four walks.

+- Bethancourt will look to extend his four-game hitting streak.
+He's batting .333 with two homers over the course of his last games.

-- In five of nine games this year (55.6%), Bethancourt has reached via hit, and that includes multiple hits twice.
+- This year, Bethancourt has posted at least one hit in six of 10 games (60.0%), and had multiple hits twice.

-- He has gone deep in 33.3% of his games this season, and 8.8% of his trips to the plate.
+- Looking at the 10 games he has played this season, he's homered in three of them (30.0%), and in 7.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.